 1. Image.
 How does your product look to the customer?

 The retail environment is unforgiving.
 The lighting is overhead, not backlit like you might see products on the screen.
 It’s also usually the cheapest form of lighting which gives everything a blue hue.
 The shelves themselves prevent the light from getting to the products that are not in front.
 They can easily be lost in the shadows.

 Your brand name must be readable, recognizable, meaningful, and memorable.
 It’s how your customer will find your product the next time they shop.
 Did you make it easy for them?
-Did you choose fonts that are easy to read from 4 feet away even when they are less than 1/2 inch high?
+Are your choice of fonts easy to read from 4 feet away even when they are less than 1/2 inch high?
 Did you leave lots of white space on your label to improve the visibility of your name?
 The company whose consumer brand names are clearly visible from 4 feet away has a competitive advantage.

 Your brand name, contents, and logo, with the necessary legal requirements, must all fit neatly on your label.
 Most CPG labels are under 3″ x 3″.
 Like your name, your logo must also be clear, crisp, and recognizable.
 It’s what your customer is looking for.
 The simplest logos with the most white space around them have the competitive advantage.